Scholarships and University Fellowships

 Graduate teaching, research, and service assistantships are available to qualified students in most graduate programs.
 The purpose of a graduate assistantship is to provide experience and training that augment a student's academic program, and assistantships are awarded on an individual basis according to the needs of the department, professor or project.
 The department Chair or Graduate Program Director will attempt to place a student in an assistantship believed to best serve the career training objective of the student.
 Although a student is free to make known a preference for a particular placement, the final decision is the prerogative of the department in which the student is enrolled.

 Students do not directly apply for these awards; the individual graduate program selects the student(s) for an assistantship offer.
 Applicants who are interested in being considered for assistantships should contact to the Chair or Graduate Program Director of the department to which they are applying for admission, stating their desire to be appointed as a graduate assistant.
 The award of an assistantship is competitive; students who hope to be considered should present credentials that are well above the minimum required for admission.
 The distribution of assistantships across departments may differ from year to year.
-Moreover, some departmental policies require that a student complete graduate credit hours in the program before being eligible for an assistantship.

 Graduate assistantships must include a stipend (minimum $1,300 per month for master’s students; doctoral stipends vary by discipline), student health insurance and full tuition.
 The duration of funding and conditions to maintain the assistantship should be outlined in the student’s letter of award.
-The duration of funding for which these appointments are renewable and depends on the department, although the university typically provides (or guarantees) four years of funding to doctoral students, two to masters, and three for master of fine arts students who continue to make progress toward the degree; the university-wide maximums for this type of university sponsored financial support are six years for doctoral students, three for master’s students, and four for master of fine arts students.
+The duration of funding for which these appointments are renewable and depends on the department, although the university typically provides (or guarantees) four years of funding to doctoral students, two to master's, and three for master of fine arts students who continue to make progress toward the degree; the university-wide maximums for this type of university sponsored financial support are six years for doctoral students, three for master’s students, and four for master of fine arts students.

-Resigning an Offer of Financial Support
+Accepting and Declining an Offer of Financial Support

 As a member of the Council of Graduate Schools in the United States, the University of Louisville subscribes to the Resolution Regarding Scholars, Fellows, Trainees, and Graduate Assistants: